senner008/Class12/HTMLCSSWeek_1/readme.md

 Exercises made by [Niels Gregersen](https://github.com/senner007)

 ## Exercise 1
 Create web page where you introduce yourself.
-It should only have a headline, an image and some text.
+It should only have a headline, an image, an ordered list of your favorite foods and some text.
 - Create an index.html file with only the basic structure:

 ```